nleanba/typst-marginalia/main.typ

 = Other Tidbits
 == Absolute Placement
-You can place notes in absolute positions realtive to the page using `place`:
+You can place notes in absolute positions relative to the page using `place`:
 #block[
   // #set text(size: 0.84em)
   ```typ